carpentries-incubator/pymarc_basics/index.md

 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---

+This lesson is an applied introduction to Python, MARC and PyMARC.

 In this lesson you'll learn how to engage with MARC binary files with Python.
 This includes read, editing, creating, and saving MARC records.

 Anyone working on bibliographic records will have used any number of record editing tools to create/change/delete records.
 These are typically part of a libraries record management platform.